richardalligier/prc/README.md

 We do that for 20 slices starting from the slice [0,5%] to the slice [95%,100%].
 These features are mostly designed to capture the information in the cruise phase.

 #### Features for the Wind Effect (`feature_wind_effect.py`)
-We computed the average value of
+We compute the average value of the wind projected onto the ground speed
 $\mathrm{dot}\left(\vec{wind},\vec{groundspeed}\right)/ \lVert \vec{groundspeed} \rVert$
 along the trajectory.
-It quantifies if the wind is "helping" (or the opposite) along the flight path.
+It quantifies if there is a tail wind, "helping" along the flight path, on average, of if there is a head wind.

 ## Training the Model (`regression.py`,`features.py`,`sklearnutils.py`,`optimparam.py`)
 The model was trained using